Empty Vessels LP

 Stonedog are a British alternative rock band based in the Netherlands.
 Their first album was released in 2005, but they go back even further.
 They were spotted playing at a festival in Northampton in the 90s alongside Corduroy, Sneaker Pimps, Goldie, and Cornershop.

-Full disclosure, I wielded the sticks at this show, and the bass player exploded his appendix to the delight of the crowd – you don’t see commitment to art like that anymore.
+Full disclosure, I wielded the sticks at this show, and the bass player exploded his appendix to the delight of the crowd – you don’t see that level of commitment to art anymore.
 Since Jon Davies moved to the Netherlands, he’s put eight albums in the bag, I grabbed the most recent Stonedog long-player, Empty Vessels and gave it a spin.
 I also had an enjoyable time working through the back catalogue.

 There are some immediate qualities to Empty Vessels that provide a solid theme to the songs.
 First and foremost, the guitar playing features steel-strung electric fingerstyle playing.
 We can safely say this is very rare.
 The intricate arrangements are surfaced through songs that also fizz and rock, with a vocal that dips lower in places than most pop and rock records.